JuliaDataScience/JuliaDataScience/contents/dataframes.md

 So, back to the `DataFrames` constructor.
 As you might have seen, the way to create one is simply to pass vectors as arguments into the `DataFrame` constructor.
 You can come up with any valid Julia vector and it will work **as long as the vectors have the same length**.
-Duplicates, unicode symbols and any sorte of numbers are fine:
+Duplicates, Unicode symbols and any sort of numbers are fine:

 ```jl
 sco("""